EdwardAngert/coderdocs/src/content/docs/main/admin/templates/open-in-coder.md

+---
+title: Open in Coder
+description: >-
+  You can embed an "Open in Coder" button into your git repos or internal wikis to
+version: main
+audience: admin
+---
 # Open in Coder

 You can embed an "Open in Coder" button into your git repos or internal wikis to